 What is the effect of white-nose syndrome on bats?

-We have seen 90 to 100 percent mortality of bats (primarily little brown bats) at hibernacula in the northeastern United States.
-However, there may be differences in mortality by site and by species within sites.
+We have seen 90 to 100 percent mortality of bats (mostly little brown bats) at hibernacula in the northeastern United States.
+However, mortality may differ by site and by species within sites.

 In addition to the Indiana bat, white-nose syndrome has reached the ranges of three more endangered bats: gray bats, Virginia big-eared bats and Ozark big-eared bats.
 We are closely monitoring these species as WNS continues to spread.